Nahis/connector-salesforce-mapping-fsl/README.md

 ## Dispatch Test Class
 A sample test class has been provided.
 You will obviously need to update this to cover your use cases.

+## Dispatch Retry
+It is recommended that you schedule a retry process to make the system more robust.
+This can be done by executing [these scripts](https://github.com/Nahis/connector-salesforce-mapping-fsl/blob/master/scripts/job_retry.cls)